We are now open, pre-booking tickets in advance is essential.

 The Jim Clark Motorsport Museum is a-must for motor racing fans and anyone looking for a great day out.
 Celebrate his life and inspiring racing career with an interactive experience.
 Explore his incredible career within the motor racing world and his life beyond farming in the Scottish Borders.

-Discover Jim’s cars and trophies, watch him race in films from the time, while the simulator will allow you to jump into the driving seat.
+Discover Jim’s cars and trophies and watch him race in films from the time.
 Take away a memento of your visit from the specially curated gift shop.
+Please note that the simulator and the interactive sessions are not available at the moment with the current restrictions in place.
 Check out the leaflet here.

 Funding has come from Scottish Borders Council, National Lottery Heritage Fund , Museums Galleries Scotland and The Jim Clark Trust.
 Thank you to Dario Franchitti and Tinguely Museum for kindly donating the cars which feature in the museum.